SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker.md

 Push buttons are utilized to control the tracker.
 The functions of this button—Reset, Calibration, Pairing, Deep Sleep, and entering DFU Mode—depends on the number of press combinations.
 A tracker can be equipped with either a reset button, a user-specified (SW0) button, or both.

 The reset button is designed to support all functionalities.
-If an user-specified button (named SW0) is defined in firmware, it will be utilized instead.
+If a user-specified button (SW0) is defined in firmware, it will be utilized instead.

 If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.
 Tweezers should not be used to emulate button functions.